productteams/1of23/site/content/products.md

     alt: Coffee beans
     image: /img/products/products-grid1.jpg
 testimonials:
-  - author: Elisabeth Kaurismäki
+  - author: Elisabeth Miyaki
     quote: >-
-      The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+      The first time I saw 1of23's products I was astounded by the creativity of their makers, I couldn’t even believe that was
+      I could actually know the forest owner of the floor I installed in my home, and could visit the lush forest that nourished my floor for years.
-  - author: Philipp Trommler
+  - author: Philip Tromler
     quote: >-
-      Kaldi is the place to go if you want the best quality coffee.
-I love their stance on empowering farmers and transparency.
+      1of23 is the place to go if you want the best quality wildcrafted artifact.
+I love their stance on empowering farmers, foresters and origin transparency.
 full_image: /img/products/products-full-width.jpg
 pricing:
   heading: Monthly subscriptions
   description: >-
-    We make it easy to make great coffee a part of your life.
-Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
+    We make it easy to make great products a part of your life.
+Choose one of our monthly subscription plans to receive great items at your doorstep each month.
 Contact us about more details and payment info.
   plans:
     - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.